 Notable free-agent deals

-The next big fish to come off the board could be Freeman,.
+The next big fish to come off the board could be Freeman, who is said to be in talks with the Dodgers.
 To help you keep track of the latest in the world of MLB’s transactions, CBS Sports will provide live updates and analysis.
 Follow along below.

 “Friend of animals everywhere.
 Coffee maven.
 Professional food trailblazer.
 Twitter buff.”